PDC-support/pdc-intro/PITCHME.md

 * Save the script on Dardel and submit the job.
 Once the job finishes check its output.

 * Inspect the job performance data using **sacct**
-   - Use: -j <jobID> --format=JobID,JobName,Elapsed,ReqMem,MaxRSS
+   - Use: -j <job-id> --format=JobID,JobName,Elapsed,ReqMem,MaxRSS

      **Tip**: use flag "--unit=M" to see memory units in MB